Labor Day Email Techniques To Inspire Your Campaigns

 In their Labor Day campaign, Brew Dr. Kombucha gives their customers a coupon for a free bottle and tells about the giveaway they had together with the MyJane company:

-Labor Day giveaway email from Brew Dr. Kombucha with a tagline “You deserve a break”
+Labor Day giveaway email from Brew Dr. Kombucha with the tagline “You deserve a break”

 Source: MailCharts